-Similarly, with Alstonia macrophylla, where its good early day performance was also not sustained.
+Similarly, with Alstonia spatulata13 where the good early day performance was also not sustained.
 In 2013 Endospermum malaccense and Dyera costulata were brought in as tissue culture ramets but did not progress beyond the Segan nursery.
-Trials of other species of Alstonia have also been failures, as has that of Octomeles sumatrana.
+Trials of other species of Alstonia have been failures, as was that of Octomeles sumatrana.